 Prep - Place the acorn squash cut side up in a baking dish, drizzle it with olive oil, season with salt and pepper and bake at 400 degrees for about 40 minutes or until fork tender.

-Brown vegetables- While its roasting sauté the onion, bell pepper, rosemary, thyme, salt, and 1 tbsp of butter in a large skillet on medium low heat.
+Brown vegetables- While its roasting sauté the onion, bell pepper, rosemary, thyme, salt, and 1 tablespoon of butter in a large skillet on medium low heat.
 Cook about 5 minutes until soft.
 Add the sausage and garlic.
 Brown the sausage and cook through.

 Combine - Melt the butter and mix with the cracker crumbs and parmesan and set aside.